Ritiha-VS/AI-based-Forest-Fire-Detection/README.md

-# 🔥 AI-Based Forest Fire Detection using TinyML & ESP32
+#AI-Based Forest Fire Detection using TinyML & ESP32

 A lightweight, real-time forest fire detection system built on ESP32 using a Convolutional Neural Network (CNN) optimized with TensorFlow Lite for edge deployment — achieving **98.07% test accuracy** with a model size of just **0.13 MB**.

 ---

-## 📌 Overview
+## Overview

 Forest fires cause devastating environmental and economic damage.
 This project addresses the need for a **low-cost, low-power, real-time fire detection system** that can operate in remote areas without internet connectivity.